cordy001/TermuxNetHunter/README.md

 ![data_005](assets/data_005.jpg)

+Choose the 1 NetHunter ARM64 (full)

 ![data_005](assets/data_004.jpg)

+Then Choose N to use the current images (recommended)

+if you want you can Choose Y to re Download the image/iso files (be careful have some error)

 ![data_005](assets/data_003.jpg)

+Wait for all the data will be fully extract

 ![data_005](assets/data_002.jpg)

+click Y to delete the existing tar files or You want to back-up it

 ### After the Installation
 Copy paste this to install the Kali GPG Keys and this is also setup everything